 - Foreign engineering consulting companies are not allowed to operate in Pakistan without registration with Pakistan Engineering Council (PEC).

-- Foreign banks and financial institutions must file an application with the State Bank of Pakistan (SBP) and Economic Coordination Committee to commence operations in Pakistan.
-In addition, these institutions must strictly comply with SBP regulations including minimum capital reserves, remittance of funds, and corporate/consumer financing products.
+- Foreign banks and financial institutions must file an application with the State Bank of Pakistan (SBP) and the Economic Coordination Committee to commence operations in Pakistan.
+In addition, these institutions must strictly comply with SBP regulations, including minimum capital reserves, remittance of funds, and corporate/consumer financing products.

 - For telecommunication services, all foreign companies must get requisite licensing approvals and clearances from the Pakistan Telecommunication Authority (PTA) before commencing their operations.